section-engineering-education/engineering-education/javascript-hoisting.md

 <!--more-->

 ### Introduction
 I personally know many JavaScript (JS) developers who are missing out on some of the more basic concepts.
-I can't blame them; JS is a quirky language, and a lot education about it skips out on some of the higher-level JS principles, like [the event loop](https://www.section.io/engineering-education/event-loop-explained/), even if they are crucial to writing good JavaScript code.
-In this article we will explore *hoisting*, a JS fundamental that will impact every line of code you will ever write.
+I can't blame them; JS is a quirky language, and a lot education about it skips out on some of the higher-level JS principles, like [the event loop](/engineering-education/event-loop-explained/), even if they are crucial to writing good JavaScript code.
+In this article, we will explore *hoisting*, a JS fundamental that will impact every line of code you will ever write.

 ### Hoist the Mainsail
 In short, hoisting is when the JS compiler changes the placement of variables and function in your code.
 We will explore why this happens a little later, but for now, take a look at this code: